ericmjl/testing-for-data-scientists/slides.md

 - Provide testimonials to your DevOps team (where applicable).
 <!-- .element: class="fragment" -->
-- Deliver talks about testing.
+- Deliver talks about testing!
 <!-- .element: class="fragment" -->

 ---